 - Run the installer and follow the instructions on the screen.
 Note that you can select either the testnet or mainnet during installation, if further details are needed please follow the step-by-step guide.
 Once installed icons will be created by default in your desktop and Start Menu.

 - You can now run the Ardor software by clicking on the Ardor icon.
 After a few seconds, the Ardor wallet will open in its own window.

-- If you already have created a Ardor account, click in 'Returning User' to introduce your passphrase.
+- If you already have created an Ardor account, click on 'Returning User' to introduce your passphrase.
 If you need to create your Ardor account, click here for instructions to Create a New Ardor Account.

-- Download the Mac installer for the latest official Ardor Client 2.2.0e from https://www.jelurida.com/ardor-installer.dmg.
+- Download the Mac installer for the latest official Ardor Client 2.4.2 from https://www.jelurida.com/ardor-installer.dmg.
 After downloading, verify its signature.
-If you want to test our newest features, such as lightweight contracts, you must select the testnet option during the installation process.
+After downloading, check the SHA256 hash of the package for security.
+If you want to test the latest testnet-only version 3.0.1e that includes the snapshotting and pruning functionality, refer to the Universal Zip Package.